-However, fish aren’t the only ones you can spot in the waters of Lake Marion, as this is also the place in South Carolina where there are the most confirmed alligator populations.
-Alligators can be found thriving in the shallow and swampy areas of the lake and can also be found in coves and creeks.
+Fish aren’t the only ones you can spot in the waters of Lake Marion, as this is also the place in South Carolina where there are the most confirmed alligator populations.
+South Carolina alligators can be found thriving in the shallow and swampy areas of the lake and can also be found in coves and creeks.
 Most relevant sightings happened between 2016 and 2018, as 700-pound and almost 1,000-pound alligators were caught, ranging from 12-15 feet each.
 Currently, more than 100 confirmed alligators are making Lake Marion their home, which sets the limit for swimming for tourists in other places where they can attack or appear.

 2. Lake Moultrie

 |Size||60,400 acres (244.4 km²)|

 The third-largest lake in South Carolina, Lake Moultrie, is an artificial lake currently operated by Santee Cooper and Lake Marion.
 It was created to dam the Cooper River.
 However, it is also well known along with its neighboring lake, Lake Marion, for offering a wide range of recreational activities such as boating, hiking, biking, swimming, and fishing.
 Like Lake Marion, Lake Moultrie is also known for being home to the largest species of fish in South Carolina, such as the blue catfish.